vpreston/adaptive-sensing-papers/README.md

 > Static phemonena are measured in order to define an underlying functional relationship.
 A hierarchical model for coarse-to-fine estimates of an observation set is used.
 The proposed method converges in simulation around 1000+ samples, creating a map that is at least as good as a traditional lawnmower navigation while optimizing for distance, budget, error, etc.

-R. Houthooft, X. Chen, Y. Duan, and J. Schulman, "VIME: Variational information maximizing exploration," Advances in Neural Information Processing Systems, 2016.

-> TODO

 M. Jakuba and D. R. Yoerger, "Autonomous search for hydrothermal vent fields with occupancy grid maps," Proc. of ACRA 08, 2008.

 > TODO

-R. Kleinberg, "A multiple-choice secratary algorithm with applicatios to online auctions," in Proceedings of the sixteenth annual ACM-SIAM symposium on Discrete algorithms, Society for Industrial and Applied Mathematics, 2005, pp. 630-631.
+R. Kleinberg, "A multiple-choice secratary algorithm with applications to online auctions," in Proceedings of the sixteenth annual ACM-SIAM symposium on Discrete algorithms, Society for Industrial and Applied Mathematics, 2005, pp. 630-631.

 > In this version of the secretary problem the number of elements in the set is known, but the range of the elements is unknown.
 An algorithm is provided for estimating the best samples based upon an estimated range maximum.

-I. Kostavelis and A. Gasteratos, “Semantic mapping for mobile robotics tasks: A survey,” Rob.
-Auton.
-Syst., vol. 66, 2015.

-> TODO

-M. Lauri and R. Ritala, "Planning for robotic exploration based on forward simulation," ICRA, 2016.

-> TODO

 Z. W. Lim, D. Hsu, and W. S. Lee, “Adaptive informative path planning in metric spaces,” in International Journal of Robotics Research, 2015, vol. 35, no. 5.